Cannabidiol (CBD) may have some health benefits, but there may also be some risks. It is also not legal in every state.

-Another promising use for CBD is as a new treatment for acne.
-Acne is caused, in part, by inflammation and overworked sebaceous glands on the body.
+Acne treatment is another promising use for CBD.
+The condition is caused, in part, by inflammation and overworked sebaceous glands in the body.

 A recent study posted to the Journal of Clinical Investigation found that CBD helps to lower the production of sebum that leads to acne, partly because of its anti-inflammatory effect on the body.

 CBD could be a future treatment for acne vulgaris, the most common form of acne.

 Initial research published in the Journal of Alzheimer's Disease found that CBD was able to prevent the development of social recognition deficit in subjects.